 But the rate at which alcohol leaves your body depends heavily on your liver.
 On average, a healthy liver processes 0.016% BAC per hour.

-BAC stands for blood alcohol content, and the time it takes to reach a 0% BAC can be between one hour and a full day, depending on how high your blood alcohol content was to begin with.
+The time it takes to reach a 0% blood alcohol concentration (BAC) can be between one hour and a full day, depending on how high your blood alcohol content was to begin with.
 In the case of a full day, that means your BAC was so high you could be at risk of a coma or death from alcohol poisoning.

 Typically, a blood alcohol content, or BAC, test is only accurate within six to 12 hours after someone has had their last drink when determining whether someone was legally intoxicated.